Make-School-Courses/ARCHIVE-WEB-6-React-JS-Native/03-react-intro/react-concepts.md

 ## Attributes and Props

-Attribute valuse are passed into React Component as `props`.
-Props is always a JS object with key valuse defined by attirbutes, Here is an example:
+Attribute values are passed into React Component as `props`.
+Props is always a JS object with keys values defined by attirbutes, Here is an example:

 **A functional Component with props**